oram79/Sniff-N-See/README.md

-# 🐾 Dog Finder App
+# 🐾 Sniff N See

-A fun and simple React application that lets users browse and explore different dog breeds using the Dog CEO API.
+Sniff N See is a simple web app that allows users to view multiple images of dog breeds and view information based on their selections

-## 🔍 Features
+##  Features

 - Browse a list of dog breeds with images
 - View detailed images of selected breeds